-11 Tennessee Nursing Homes on Federal List for Abuse and Neglect
+11 Tennessee Nursing Homes on Federal List

 Last month, the U.S. Senate Special Committee on Aging released a report on nursing homes with unacceptable conditions.
 There are more than 400 under-performing nursing homes throughout the country.
 Eleven of the under-performing nursing homes are in Tennessee where the violations are shocking.